-The decision of CES organizers to accept adult toys as part of the show was made following a complaint that was made last year.
+The decision of CES organizers to accept adult toys, such as Noti, as part of the show was made following a complaint that was made last year.
 For those in the adult toy manufacturing and development industry, this spelled good news as it meant that they could show off their new products at a mainstream event attended by people from around the world.

 The decision was made by organizers to make the event more inclusive and welcome products from a range of industries.
 This has led to many adult toy manufacturers deciding to exhibit their products at the 2020 event.
 However, Mr. Sloan pointed out a problem that he claims means the trade show is discriminating against some by not allowing adult toys that are anatomically correct.
 According to Sloan, adult toys that have mouths or genital areas are not being allowed at CES, which he said means they are being discriminatory.

 Of course, the decision by CES organizers to include a specialist area for adult toys is great news for manufacturers within this industry, as it provides an excellent way to raise awareness of their new products.
 However, if the trade show only allows certain types of adult toys, it means that some manufacturers will be left out and unable to exhibit some of the products that could prove very popular with some adults, such as the adult toy that Sloan was interested in exhibiting.